 Stan DeLaney joined Morgan Stanley as a retail and media analyst in Investment Management in 1999.
-He moved to the Counterpoint Global team, which focuses on investing in unique companies that can be much bigger due to strong underlying fundamentails, in 2004.
+He moved to the Counterpoint Global team, which focuses on investing in unique companies that can be much bigger due to strong underlying fundamentals, in 2004.
 He earned a bachelor’s in engineering from Duke University and an MBA from Stanford University’s Graduate School of Business.
-DeLaney shares his insights on Spotting Disruption in this Morgan Stanley Minute.
+Read more about DeLaney in the following interview.

 Disruptive change research evolved from the team’s strong culture of innovation and evolution.
 We recognized that having a resource dedicated to identifying and analyzing big themes and emerging topics could be a meaningful contributor to understanding the long-term competitive advantage of companies, industries, sectors and geographies globally.
 We build frameworks to understand the nature of the paradigm change and where there are potential opportunities for value creation and value destruction.
 Over time, the work has helped us avoid some vulnerable industries and allocate our time and resources away from them.

 Disruptive change research also provides broad insights that can bolster or challenge the company-specific ideas generated by our sector- and industry-oriented investors.
 The early work included the digitization of advertising and the implications for traditional and internet media companies, as well as software as a service as a challenge to more traditional, costly, bespoke hardware and software solutions.
 More recently, we have addressed shifting consumer preferences, transportation as a service, and robotics.

 Where do your best ideas come from?

 Typically, ideas come from one of three sources.
 The first is an informal reading network that started organically among the investment team members over 15 years ago and now includes a broad group of people who share articles, blogs, or papers on topics or ideas they find interesting.
 Over time, many disruptive ideas have bubbled up from the reading.